Ripley St Thomas Church of England Academy: GCSE and A level results

 Ripley St Thomas achieves outstanding results for GCSE and A level students every year, far outweighing the local authority and national average.
 The results for 5 or more A* to C including English and Maths has risen from 85% in 2010, to 89% in 2011, 31% higher than the national average.

-Sixth form

-In 2009, the sixth form at Ripley St Thomas moved into a new multi-million pound complex.
-Complete with lecture and conference facilities, the sixth form centre serves sixth formers and outsiders looking to host events.

 Academy status onwards

 On Sunday 1 May 2011, Ripley St Thomas became the third high school in Lancaster to be granted Academy status by the Secretary of State, and was re-designated as "Ripley St Thomas Church of England Academy".
 The company has been registered with Companies House and an Academy Trust has been set up to run the company.